fatihilhan42/Data_Science_Journey/Machine learning/Introduction to Machine Learning/Supervised Learning/Linear and Logistic Regression/Logistic Regression/Logistic Regression with Python and scikit-learn.md

 In this example, we first load the iris dataset using the load_iris function from scikit-learn.
 Then, we split the dataset into training and test sets using the train_test_split function.
 Finally, we standardize the data using the StandardScaler class from scikit-learn.
 This is done by first fitting the scaler to the training data and then transforming both the training and test data using the transform method.

-3. How to fit a logistic regression model to data using scikit-learn, including how to handle categorical variables and how to interpret the model coefficients.
+### **3. How to fit a logistic regression model to data using scikit-learn, including how to handle categorical variables and how to interpret the model coefficients.**

 Here is an example of how you might use scikit-learn to fit a logistic regression model to data: